utopia-foss/utopia/doc/usage/eval/data.rst

 The above command will enable parallel loading and it will use all available CPUs for that; see the CLI ``--help`` for details.

 If you want more control, you can also directly configure it via the :ref:`meta-configuration <feature_meta_config>`.
-Have a look at the corresponding section in the :ref:`utopya_base_cfg` for available options, e.g. for using parallel loading depending on the number of files or their total file size:
+Have a look at the corresponding section in the :ref:`utopia_mv_base_cfg` for available options, e.g. for using parallel loading depending on the number of files or their total file size:

 .. literalinclude:: ../../../python/utopia_mv_cfg.yml
     :language: yaml